wjglerum/quarkus-sso/README.md

-# Quarkus SSO Demo Project
+# Quarkus OIDC Demo Project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
+And showcases how to use the Quarkus OIDC extension to provide a SSO experience for your users.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .